am-vishal/image-text-odd-align/README.md

-# I've inspired by PaperCut Kraft so I an creating something similar to that.
+# I've inspired by PaperCut Kraft so I am creating something similar to that.
 # Coming Soon on @React.JS